Power systems use either DC (Direct Current) or AC (Alternating Current). Let’s delve on these technologies.

 - A power plant is feeding a house located over 1000feet away.

 - The house demands 100Amps current at 480V.

 - The plant generates 100Amp at 480V

-- Assume a DC system and a AC system with the AC system employing a transformer rated 480/4800V near the generating station and a 4800/480V transformer near the house.
-See figure below.
+- Assume a DC system and an AC system with the AC system employing a transformer rated 480/4800V near the generating station and a 4800/480V transformer near the house.
+See the figure below.

 Let’s see how a DC system stacks up against an AC system.

 |1.
 To carry 100Amps over the line, a larger cable (in diameter) will be required for the DC system.||1.
 After transformation, the current on the power line will be 10Amps.
 A smaller cable will be required.|